Skip to main content

 This course offers two programs from which students can choose: Symphonic Ensemble and Contemporary Ensemble.
 Both groups are multi-grade experiences that focus on basic theory, sight-reading, and ear training, as well as different musical styles, aspects of theory, and unique technical skills.

-This one-semester course serves as an introduction to the theater, and to the discipline of acting.
-Students will experience introductory exercises in concentration, relaxation, and ensemble building, as well as basic stage concepts and terminology.
-We will study one award-winning modern playwright and complete a staged reading of one full-length play.
+This one-semester course serves as an introduction to theater and to the discipline of acting.
+Students will experience introductory exercises in concentration, relaxation, and ensemble-building, as well as basic stage concepts and terminology.
+We will study one award-winning modern playwright and complete a staged reading of one full-length play, and we will take one off-campus field trip to see a professional or college level play or musical.
 We will also complete a masterclass in SAFD-certified Stage Combat, experience an introduction to Shakespeare, and rehearse and perform two-person scenes from plays by top playwrights from the modern era.
 Each day, the work will be experienced within a supportive and ensemble-based atmosphere.

-Theater 2 takes those concepts experienced in Theater I to a deeper level.
+Theater 2 takes those concepts experienced in Theater 1 to a deeper level.
 Students will complete more advanced exercises in acting, movement, and voice.
 We will continue our study of choreographed Stage Combat with our SAFD-certified guest instructors.
-We will travel to a local professional theatre to experience a professional Equity production, in conjunction with studying that playwright and the play being produced.
-Students will delve deeper into scene and monologue work from both the modern and classical era, and will look further into Shakespeare’s works by rehearsing and performing a two-person scene.
+Theater 2 students will also work with guest-artist professional actors, directors, and choreographers — and we will take one off-campus field trip to see a professional or college level play or musical.
+Theater 2 students will delve deeper into scene and monologue work from both the modern and classical era, and will experience Shakespeare on a more advanced level .
 All work will be experienced within a supportive and ensemble-based atmosphere.

-Master Class in Theater is a yearlong course that can be repeated (with credit), as the curriculum is different each year.
-Students will complete more advanced acting exercises, more challenging scene and monologue work, an advanced unit in armed and unarmed Stage Combat, an audition experience unit, and a study of one great filmmaker.
-We will also focus on the work of the director—selecting and interpreting materials, as well as exploring staging techniques.
-As directors, students will learn to realize their vision, creativity, and ingenuity by working with student actors, designers, and technicians in a collaborative setting.
-Students in this course will also create short productions for presentation before an invited audience.
+Master Class in Theater is a year-long advanced theater course that can be repeated for credit.
+Master Class students will complete more advanced acting exercises, more challenging scene and monologue work, an advanced unit in armed and unarmed Stage Combat, an audition experience unit, and a study of one great film-maker.
+We will also focus on the work of the Director: selecting and interpreting materials, as well as exploring staging techniques.
+Masterclass students will learn to realize their vision, creativity, and ingenuity by working with student actors, designers, and technicians in a collaborative setting.
+Students in this course will also rehearse and present a play that is featured as part of the annual upper main stage theater season: the Upper Winter Play.
 All work will be experienced within a supportive and ensemble-based atmosphere.
+This course can be repeated for credit.